4TUResearchData-Carpentries/workshop_notes/README.md

 ### Schedule

 Each day we follow the following routine.
-The rolling out of the self-contained topics is not tied to time slots.
+Rolling out self-contained topics is not tied to time slots.

 | 12:30  | 13:30 | 13:40 | 14:30 | 14:50 | 15:50 | 16:00 | 16:50 | 17:00 |